Do you suffer from gripping stomach pain? Or with a cold and cough?

 Anise features a sweet, aromatic flavor.
 They are employed in a variety of savory and sweet dishes.
 The whole seeds, and often freshly milled powder, can be added to the recipes at the last moment to limit the evaporation of essential volatile oils in them.

-This delicate spice used as a flavoring base for soups, sauces, bread, cakes, biscuits and in the confectionary.
+This delicate spice is used as a flavoring base for soups, sauces, bread, cakes, biscuits, and in confectionery.

 Popular aniseed flavor drinks include prenod, French pastis, Spanish ojen, etc.

-Anise seeds, as well as its oil, has been in use in the preparation of sweet dishes in many Asian countries.
+Anise seeds, as well as its oil, have been in use in the preparation of sweet dishes in many Asian countries.

-Its seeds also used as a flavoring base for the preparation of herbal tea; and a liquor called anisette.
+Its seeds are also used as a flavoring base for the preparation of herbal tea; and a liquor called anisette.

 Star anise (ba jiao) is one of the most important spices in Chinese cuisine, and indeed, is the dominant flavor in Chinese five-spice powder along with cloves, cinnamon, Hua jiao (Sichuan pepper) and ground fennel seeds.